DOSull/spatial-epi/README.md

 Because the model is spatially explicit, new cases may arise in the same locale or with low probability in a connected other location.
 Because the parent-case of each case during a model run is known, it is possible to assemble clusters of infection chains and display these in the model.

 ### Example results
+**Note the results discussed in this section may not be the same as those presented in any related published work (or even in the folders on this repo).
+These are just presented to give an indication of interesting aspects of system bahaviour that can be explored with a model of this kind.**

 The desktop version of the model, which runs in the [Netlogo desktop app](http://ccl.northwestern.edu/netlogo/) can log results for locales and cases over time during a model run for subsequent analysis.

 #### Population in different lockdown levels by number of locales